 On December 2, 1942, Chicago Pile-1 went critical, creating the world’s first controlled, self-sustaining nuclear chain reaction.

-Before the Manhattan Project, about two thousand people lived in the communities of White Bluffs, Hanford, and Richland, WA or managed farms and orchards nearby.
-For centuries, four different Native American tribes enjoyed the land along Columbia River for camping, hunting, and fishing.
-Abruptly, the government notified them that they had to leave the land, disrupting their personal lives, communities, and traditional ways.
+Before the Manhattan Project, about two thousand people lived in White Bluffs, Hanford, and Richland, WA or nearby.
+For centuries, four different Native American tribes enjoyed the land along Columbia River.

 During the Manhattan Project, about 3,000 families and farmers from rural, Eastern Tennessee were displaced for new research and development sites.